 As a self-employed professional, one of the best ways to keep your tax bill as low as possible is to track your business expenses.
-Every purchase that you make for your business is likely deductible on your taxes—and every time you take a deduction, you lower your profit, and lower the amount of income that you can be taxed on.
+Every purchase you make for your business is likely deductible on your taxes—and every time you take a deduction, you lower your profit and the amount of income you can be taxed on.
 The lower your income, the less you pay in taxes.

 Here are 10 common deductible expenses that self-employed people tend to incur: